ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 |
 | ### Accessing the React Component Instance
 |
-| ag-Grid allows you to get a reference to the filter instances via `api.getFilterInstance(colKey, callback)`.
+| AG Grid allows you to get a reference to the filter instances via `api.getFilterInstance(colKey, callback)`.
 React components | are created asynchronously, so it is necessary to use a callback rather than relying on the return value of this method.
 If
-| your component is a React component, this will give you a reference to ag-Grid's component which wraps your React component, | just like Russian Dolls.
+| your component is a React component, this will give you a reference to AG Grid's component which wraps your React component, | just like Russian Dolls.
 To get to the wrapped React instance of your component, use the `getFrameworkComponentInstance()`
 | method as follows:
 |
 | ```ts